-Software is intended to be installed and registered on one computer.
-An additional user license is required for each additional installation.
+Software is intended to be installed and used on one computer.
+An additional computer license is required for each additional installation.

 Some software is licensed for metered-usage with a software "battery".
-A software battery is licensed to one machine for one user account.
+A software battery is licensed to one computer for one user account.